-- In respect to Test I, a subminimum mark is not applicable. - A subminimum pass mark of 40% is required for Test 2 and Test 3. - Students who do not obtain the subminimum mark for either Test 2 or Test 3 will be afforded an opportunity of a retest following remedial intervention. - A subminimum of 50% will apply to final assignments / presentations submissions.
-Students may be afforded formative assessment opportunities prior to the final submission. - The final mark for each Study Unit comprises the marks scored for Test 1, 2, 3 & assignment/presentation with the appropriate weightings.
-The final pass mark for each unit per Module is 50%.

-Credit for Dental Technology Theory II and Dental Technology Theory III subjects will only be granted if the student passes both study units for Module I and Module 2 in the same academic year for each theory subject.
-Therefore, failure in any study unit will necessitate re registration for all study units per module.
+- In respect to Test I, a subminimum mark is not applicable. - A subminimum pass mark of 40% is required for Assessment I and Assessment 2. - A subminimum of 50% will apply to final assignments / presentations submissions.
+Students may be afforded formative assessment opportunities prior to the final submission. - The final mark for each Study Unit comprises the marks scored for Test I, 2, 3 & assignment/presentation with the appropriate weightings.
+The final pass mark for each unit per Module is 50%. - Credit for Dental Technology Theory II and Dental Technology Theory III subjects will only be granted if the student passes both study units for Module I and Module 2 in the same academic year for each theory subject.
+Therefore, failure in any study unit will necessitate reregistration for all study units per module.